 Few vehicle problems are as perplexing as having a key stuck in the ignition.

-The most prevalent reasons are also the easiest to fix.
+The most common reasons are also the easiest to fix.
 These include the car not being in Park, the steering wheel being locked, or thinking you turned the engine off, but it’s actually in accessory mode.
 Otherwise, the key itself may be the issue, or worse, the ignition cylinder.

 Fortunately, this guide will cover the most prevalent reasons your keys may be stuck in the ignition.

-Let’s dive right into it!
+Let’s plunge right into it!

 Table of ContentsShow